By Adam Schupak

 The Ocean State has its share of quirky seaside courses, blind shots and forced carries, elevated greens and deceptive bunkers—not to mention all those impossible to spell Indian names such as Wannamoisett and The Misquamicut Club.
 Rhode Island native Brad Faxon, who grew up caddying at Rhode Island Country Club, raves about Triggs Memorial Golf Club in Providence and Newport Country Club, one of the original five USGA clubs and host of the first U.S. Open.
 On the modern side, Newport National by Arthur Hills and Shelter Harbor, a Michael Hurdzan-Dana Fry design have helped raise the bar.
 What’s not to love?

 The name is more synonymous with images of oil tanks and landfills, not of Pine Valley, Mountain Ridge, or Hollywood.
 New Jersey ranked No. 18 in the “Best States” list by LINKS.
 But when you consider it has America’s No. 1 course and perennial top-100 studs such as Somerset Hills, Plainfield, and Ridgewood, well, that ranking seems like an injustice.
-Baltusrol and Liberty National have garnered most of the TV time thanks to a recent PGA Championship and Presidents Cup, but check any list of New Jersey’s finest and it proves that the Garden State doesn’t have garden variety golf.
+Baltusrol and Liberty National have garnered most of the TV time thanks to hosting a PGA Championship and Presidents Cup in the past few years, but check any list of New Jersey’s finest and it proves that the Garden State doesn’t have garden variety golf.
 It is home to some of the best A.W.
 Tillinghast and Donald Ross designs you can find.

 I wasn’t going to put New York, the state where I grew up and admittedly have a personal bias, on this list but since LINKS ranked it 12th and I’d place it in my Top 5, I reconsidered.
 Then I got an email from Arnold Palmer Design Company senior golf course architect Thad Layton, who wrote, “With the sheer volume and variety of great golf courses that are in New York (most of them folks have never heard of due to the standouts that overshadow the rest), it’s hard to imagine it could ever be overrated.
 So using the power of deductive reasoning does that make it underrated?”